 3. How Can LEEP Affect My pregnancy?

 You need to know each and every effect that a LEEP can have on your pregnancy, and you should check with your doctor for the same.
-And whether or not it will affect your pregnancy will depend on how much cervical tissue has been removed and any other surgical procedure was performed previously.
+In the procedure, a cervical excision is done, so it can cause preterm birth.
+And whether or not it will affect your pregnancy in other ways will depend on how much cervical tissue has been removed and any other surgical procedure was performed previously.
 If you have any concerns, you should check with your doctor.

 4. How Long Will My Cervix Take to Recover?